University Medical Imaging is an affiliate of the University of Rochester Medical Center and this is significant for two reasons:

 Key Marketing Elements

 Bringing their brand alive on their website by featuring their staff as well as physicians.
-Unlike other patient/doctor visits, radiology patients don’t meet their radiologists, therefore causing much confusion as to who is the radiologist, what they do, and the importance of their expertise.
+Unlike other patients/doctor visits, radiology patients don’t meet their radiologists, therefore causing much confusion as to who is the radiologist, what they do, and the importance of their expertise.

 They invested in new photography and bios that balanced their professional expertise while capturing their personalities.
 And we extend that brand to all marketing materials – letterhead, business cards, signage, brochure, radiologist inserts, bios, and advertising.